31 genera

 Flowers: April-July

-Distribution: Occurring chiefly east of the Cascades crest in Washington; British Columbia south to California, east to the Rocky Mountains.
+Distribution: Occurring chiefly east of the Cascades crest in Washington; British Columbia to California, east to the Rocky Mountains.

 Habitat: Sagebrush hills to alpine slopes, especially on gravelly benches or talus.